 Projects which do not fall into the category “large scale” are called GCS regular projects.
 The peer-review process is implemented at the national level, carried out by the steering committees or allocation committees of the three GCS centres HLRS, JSC, and LRZ, respectively.

-Applications for GCS regular projects on Hawk and SuperMUC-NG may be submitted at any time (so-called rolling calls), applications for GCS regular projects on JUWELS may be submitted twice a year at the same time as GCS large-scale projects.
+Applications for GCS regular projects on Hunter and Hawk-I and SuperMUC-NG may be submitted at any time (so-called rolling calls), applications for GCS regular projects on JUPITER and JUWELS may be submitted twice a year at the same time as GCS large-scale projects.

 Applications for compute resources are evaluated only according to their scientific excellence.